International - Russian Federation

 "The increase in arrests and the fact that more traffickers are being prosecuted suggests that the Russian law enforcement agencies are becoming more effective.
 It is certainly the case that they are carrying out more covert operations directed against organized criminal groups and drug trafficking networks."Source:UNODC, "Illicit Drug Trends in the Russian Federation" (UNODC Regional Office for Russia and Belarus, April, 2008), p.
 20.

-(Transshipment of Afghan Heroin through Russian Federation)) "In 2010 an estimated 25 per cent of the 380 tons of heroin manufactured in Afghanistan -some 90 tons- was trafficked northwards through Central Asia via the Northern route and onward to the Russian Federation.
+(Transshipment of Afghan Heroin through Russian Federation) "In 2010 an estimated 25 per cent of the 380 tons of heroin manufactured in Afghanistan -some 90 tons- was trafficked northwards through Central Asia via the Northern route and onward to the Russian Federation.
 The 90-ton total includes heroin consumed within Central Asia and the Russian Federation, as well as heroin seized by law enforcement or trafficked onward.
 More than three quarters of this amount are destined for the Russian market, with a small portion (approximately 3-4 tons) continuing to eastern and northern Europe.1 Furthermore, in 2010 between 35 and 40 tons of raw opium were trafficked through northern Afghanistan towards Central Asian markets.
 The entire 2010 opiate demand of the Northern route is required to transit or be produced in northern Afghanistan."Source:United Nations Office on Drugs and Crime, "Opiate Flows Through Northern Afghanistan and Central Asia: A Threat Assessment" (UNODC Afghan Opiate Trade Project of the Studies and Threat Analysis Section (STAS), Division for Policy Analysis and Public Affairs, May 2012), p.
 9.

 (Transshipping and Seizures in Central Asia) "In Central Asia, traffickers have access to a well-developed road and rail network.
 Around 70-75 per cent of opiates are transported by truck or another vehicle across Central Asia through Kazakhstan to major cities in south-western Russia and western Siberia.108 Trains and planes usually account for approximately 15-25 per cent of trafficking.
 Seizures on trains have been on the rise as of 2011, particularly in Uzbekistan.
 Based on available data for Central Asia and Russia, in 2011 the average size of heroin seizures on trains was 6 kg, out of a reported 55 seizures (at the time of this writing).
 Shipments can, however, be much larger, as shown by two heroin seizures of 191 kg and 118 kg made in 2010 in the Russian Federation and Tajikistan, respectively."Source:United Nations Office on Drugs and Crime, "Opiate Flows Through Northern Afghanistan and Central Asia: A Threat Assessment" (UNODC Afghan Opiate Trade Project of the Studies and Threat Analysis Section (STAS), Division for Policy Analysis and Public Affairs, May 2012), p.
 48.

-(Illicit Cannabis Market) "The widespread trafficking of cannabis continues unabated.
+(Illicit Cannabis Market in Russia, 2006) "The widespread trafficking of cannabis continues unabated.
 The trafficking is fuelled by the fact that cannabis grows wild in a number of regions in Russia and so is readily available.
 Indeed, the Russian Federation and neighbouring Kazakhstan contain the world’s largest areas of wild cannabis and the Russian authorities estimate that production of wild cannabis in Russia is around one million (1,000,000) hectares.
 Depending on the climate conditions, one hectare of cannabis may produce up to 1 million seeds with 5-8 years of reproduction cycle.
 The THC content of cannabis differs in different regions but tends not to exceed 5 percent.
 Since 1992, cannabis seizures steadily increased 8 times and reached 89.7 tons in 2004.
 However, seizures sharply decreased almost threefold in 2005 (30.6 tons) and continued to decrease in 2006 (23.7 tons)."Source:United Nations Office on Drugs and Crime, "Illicit Drug Trends in the Russian Federation" (UNODC Regional Office for Russia and Belarus, April, 2008), p.
 13.

-(Amphetamine-Type Stimulants (ATS) and Other Synthetic Drugs) "The illicit manufacturing of synthetic drugs remains one of the major concerns.
+(Amphetamine-Type Stimulants (ATS) and Other Synthetic Drugs in Russia, 2006) "The illicit manufacturing of synthetic drugs remains one of the major concerns.
 A thriving chemical industry, often lacking sufficient regulatory control, means that precursor chemicals are easily obtained by Russian criminals and are used in the production of synthetic drugs for both the domestic and foreign markets.
 The current trend seems to be that precursors used in the production of ATS are trafficked to European countries whilst precursors used in the production of heroin, are trafficked to Asia.

 "In terms of domestic production, so-called “kitchen labs”, still prevail.
 The majority of these laboratories produce relatively small amounts of pervitine (ATS) for local consumption.
 This drug is widely abused and in terms of injecting users, is second only to heroin and other opiates.